BotzillaX/Instagram-Bot/README.md

 Instagram accessed through Opera's sidebar.

-Keep all the files which you need to download in the same path/folder
+After downloading each file from the provided download links, make sure to place them all in the same directory as they are organized in the corresponding GitHub repository.
+This will help maintain the intended structure and organization of the files.